“Non-Toxic” Labels and the Complexity of Perfume Safety

 What “Non-Toxic” Obscures

 • Toxicity is dose-dependent.
 Even water can be harmful at the wrong dose; conversely, some materials with known hazards can be used safely at controlled levels.
+There is no binary toxic/non-toxic.

 • Marketing language blurs science.
 Non-toxic claims rarely cite the actual frameworks or limits being applied—they rely on fear while offering no explanation.